Designer cells: Using synthetic biology to edit our genetic code

 Designer cells context

 Scientists have spent decades trying to manufacture life.
 In 2016 they created a synthetic cell from scratch.
-Unfortunately, the cell had unpredictable growth patterns—making it extremely difficult to study.
-However, in 2021 scientists managed to pinpoint seven genes that lead to consistent cell growth—understanding these genes is vital for scientists to create synthetic cells.
+Unfortunately, the cell had unpredictable growth patterns, making it extremely difficult to study.
+However, in 2021 scientists managed to pinpoint seven genes that lead to consistent cell growth.
+Understanding these genes is vital for scientists to create synthetic cells.

 Meanwhile, other scientific advances have made it possible to change existing cells to adopt “designer functions.”
 In essence, synthetic biology can make these cells gain novel qualities by altering protein synthesis mechanisms.
 Protein synthesis is essential to cellular growth and modification.

 Symbiogenesis is the most accepted theory of how cells work today.
-The theory believes that when bacteria engulfed each other two billion years ago, the cells did not get digested.
+The theory states that when bacteria engulfed each other two billion years ago, the cells did not get digested.
 Instead, they formed a mutually beneficial relationship, forming the eukaryotic cell.
 The eukaryotic cell has complex protein-building machinery that can build any protein coded in the cell’s genetic material.

 German scientists have inserted synthetic organelles that can modify the cell’s genetic material to code for entirely new proteins.
-That means the engineered cell can now produce novel proteins without any changes in its routine functions.
+That feat means the engineered cell can now produce novel proteins without any changes in its routine functions.

 Disruptive Impact

-Applications of designer cells
+Implications of designer cells

-Questions to comment on
+Questions to consider

 • What additional applications can you think of for designer cells in different industries?